 She has given solo recitals throughout Ireland, including Galway Cathedral, St Patrick’s Cathedral, St Michael’s Church, Dun Laoghaire, the Unitarian Church, St Mary’s Pro-Cathedral, and the National Concert Hall.
 As an organ duo with Patrice Keegan, she has performed in St Fin Barre’s Cathedral, Cork, and St Teresa’s Church, Clarendon Street, as part of the 2019 Pipeworks Festival.

 Carole is a full-time piano teacher in the music department of Alexandra College, and teaches organ in Blackrock College.
-She combines her teaching with her role as the piano accompanist for RTÉ Cór na nÓg, RTÉ Cór Linn, and the Dublin Male Voice Choir, and is organist of St Andrew’s Church, Westland Row.
+She combines her teaching with her role as the piano accompanist for RTÉ Cór na nÓg, RTÉ Cór Linn, and the Dublin Male Voice Choir.

 Carole is organist of St Andrew’s Church, Westland Row and director of Dún Laoghaire Summer Organ Concerts.

 La nef sacrée Op.171, no.1

 Felix Mendelssohn (1809–1847)

 Jeanne Demessieux (1921–1968)

 Répons pour le temps de Pâques

 Franz Liszt (1811–1886)